sekgobela-kevin/mimap/README.md

 After creating items you may consider creating block object to hold the items.
-Block makes it easy to work with multiple items such as sorting or retrieving them based on their priorities.
+Block makes it easy to work with multiple items such as sorting or accessing them based on their priorities.

 ```python
 # List of items to use with block